-In Summary: Baby boomers are spending heavyweights due to their population, higher incomes and large family sizes.
+In Summary: Baby boomers are spending heavyweights due to their population, higher incomes, and large family sizes.
 They spend the most across all categories and the most per transaction, preferring premium brands and stores.
-But they also have the tendency to spend more than save.
-As they retire, boomers are investing in travel and their homes, spending more at home improvement stores than any other generation.
+But they also tend to spend more than save.
+As they retire, boomers invest in travel and their homes, spending more at home improvement stores than any other generation.

 Baby Boomers (as of November 2018) are anywhere between 53 and 71 years old.
 Despite being outnumbered by Generation Y, they come in at 75 million strong, a considerable population force even if it’s not the largest.

-And here’s the kicker: In 2015, Baby Boomers controlled 70% of the country’s disposable income, giving them the biggest spending power of any generation.
+And here’s the kicker: In 2015, Baby Boomers controlled 70% of the country’s disposable income, giving them the most significant spending power of any generation.
 What’s more, they stand to inherit $15 trillion in the next 14 years, according to a Nielsen report.

 Check out these other staggering numbers from Nielsen about Baby Boomers: